LITTLE RIVER SCHOOL

 We are also fortunate in that our students are all fit and active.
 Break times will see most children involved in constructive play activities.
 There is plenty of opportunity for children to excel in school sports events – triathlon, swimming sports, rugby, netball, soccer, and athletics.
 Students who do particularly well at these events have the opportunity to go on to compete at the Lincoln Zone sports, or even to the Canterbury Zone sports.

 As well, there are times when children get to show off their work at various expos and class assemblies.
-A highlight of the year is always Pet Show in Term 4.
+A highlight of the year is always Pet Day in Term 4.

 Our school motto is “Stand Tall”.
 We have a vision that all our children will leave Little River School proud and confident of who they are.
 Confident because they have the academic skills to choose what they want to do, and confident in their relationships with people so they can adjust to any situation.